norac1243/Bike-Rental-System-using-CPP/README.md

 # Bike Rental System with C++

-This first version of this project was created in 2021. <br>
+The first version of our Bike Rental System was created in 2021.<br><br>
 It demonstrates Object Oriented Concepts such as <br>
 - Class Inheritance <br>
 - Use of Constructors <br>